 Conduct a Texas State level background check, drug screening and/or other required employment screenings (i.e. FBI fingerprinting) for all temporary agency employees, referred to the Alamo Colleges District by Offeror, and provide a copy of such to the designated Alamo Colleges District - Human Resource and Organizational Development personnel, prior to the start of any assignment with the Alamo Colleges District.

-5.1.1 Drug Screening Services:

-a.
-Provide 10-panel drug screening services to include:

-Amphetamines

-Barbiturates

-Benzodiazepines

-Cocaine

-Ecstasy

-Marijuana

-Methadone

-Methaqualone

-Opiates

-Phencyclidine (PCP)

-Propoxyphene

-Background Screening Services:

-a.
-Provide the following background screening services:

-Criminal Felony and Misdemeanor

-National Sex Offender Registry

-Social Security Number Validation

-Social Security Number Trace

-Widescreen Plus National Criminal Search

 Perform background and drug screening services on temporary employee(s), if there is a 30-day or more break in the temporary employee’s assignment or as State law requires.
 Forward copies of temporary employee’s background and drug screening to the designated Alamo Colleges District - Human Resource and Organizational Development personnel.